kamalbuilds/makmurTani/README.md

-# Indonesia-Farmers-Revolution-Onchain

-Bringing Supply Chain Transparency and investments in Indonesia's Agricultural Sector
+# MakmurTani: Blockchain-Powered Prosperity for Indonesian Farmers

+MakmurTani ("Prosperous Farmer") is a comprehensive platform that brings supply chain transparency and investment opportunities to Indonesia's agricultural sector through the tokenization of real-world assets (RWAs).

+## The Problem

 Indonesia's agricultural sector faces significant challenges related to supply chain inefficiencies and a lack of transparency.
 These issues not only affect farmers' livelihoods but also impact consumers and the overall economy.
-By utilizing Hedera's blockchain technology, a decentralized application (dApp) can be developed to track agricultural products throughout the supply chain, ensuring transparency and fair pricing.
-This approach can address several critical issues in the agricultural landscape of Indonesia.

-#### Current Challenges in the Agricultural Supply Chain
+Key challenges include:

 1. **Lack of Transparency**: Farmers often do not know the final price of their products or how much consumers are paying.
 This opacity can lead to exploitation by middlemen who may take advantage of farmers' lack of market knowledge.